factorial-io/scotty/docs/content/architecture.md

 hostname, which is derived from the app-name and the service-name, but this can be overridden in the `.scotty.yml`-file or while creating a new app.

+Ideally the docker-compose references pre-built docker images, but it can also build images on the fly from Dockerfiles.

 Example layout of the apps-directory:
 ```
 .